ricksonoliveira/shopping-list-challenge/README.md

 ## **Tests**

 This application was 100% tested.
-So to checkout out the tests, run:
+So to check out the tests, run:

 ```console
 mix test